 24 Amazing Chinese Podcasts for Mandarin Learners

 Now is the time to try Chinese language podcasts!
-Besides being easy to access, podcasts make learning fun and convenient.
+In addition to being easy to access, podcasts make learning fun and convenient.

-The internet has many excellent resources that can help you succeed.
+The internet offers many excellent resources to help you succeed.

 Check out our list of 24 Chinese podcasts to find the right one for you!